How To Achieve Your Goals: Tips To Help You Succeed

 Ever set a goal and then somehow it just vanished?
 Literally into thin air.
 This is why I love to put my goals out there on something tangible.
 Let me touch this goal.
 See it!
 Smell it.
 OK, smell was taking it a little too far!

-All of the behind the scenes work is great.
-The planning is my favorite part of things.
+All of the behind-the-scenes work is great.
+Planning is my favorite part of things.

 No surprise there.
 Planning is a lot less scary than jumping headfirst into something.

 Let me do some more research so I feel better because I am really doing all this research and planning to avoid doing something that will push me way out of my comfort zone.
 That was a mouthful.
 But does it sound familiar?